thecoolwinter/SwiftSWOT/README.md

 SWOT is a community-driven database that has a large list of valid academic emails.
 This is useful for things like providing student discounts.
 This package checks against that database to give a reasonably good idea of if a given email is an academic email.

-## Instalation
+## Installation

-Instalation is done through the Swift Package Manager
+Installation is done through the Swift Package Manager

 ```swift
 .package(url: "https://github.com/thecoolwinter/SwiftSWOT.git", from: "1.0.1")